bank-vaults/bank-vaults.dev/content/docs/external-configuration/purge-unmanaged-configuration.md

 Bank-Vaults will remove it from Vault too.
 In other words, if you enabled `purgeUnmanagedConfig` then any changes not in Bank-Vaults configuration will be removed (including manual changes).

-> Note:
+> WARNING:
 >
-> This feature is `destructive`, so be carful when you enable it especially for the first time
+> This feature is `destructive`, so be careful when you enable it especially for the first time
-> **because it could delete all data in your Vault.** We recommend you to test it a non-production environment first.
+> **because it can delete all data in your Vault**.
+Always test it a non-production environment first.

 This feature is disabled by default and it needs to be enabled explicitly in your configuration.